openingtree/openingtree/Testplan.md

  * Copy fen to make sure it copies to clipboard
  * Flip board
  * Computer analysis should go to lichess with starting position
+ * More dropdown in heaer should work and all links working

 ## Navigator
  * Make moves on the chessboard